tessiselated/thread-inventory/README.md

 ## Installation

-To use this bot, download this repo and run `bundle install`.
+To use this application, download this repo and run `bundle install`.
 You will need a local postgres client

 Alternatively, it is [hosted on Heroku](https://fast-bayou-63859.herokuapp.com/entrypage)